dannydjdk/Nutritional-Balance/README.md

 Keep in mind that only raw ingredients need be tagged.
 Nutritional Balance will traverse through crafting ingredients to discover a food's nutrients.

+Use command `/nutritionalbalance get_unassigned_foods` for a list of food items that do not have nutrients assigned.

 To add new nutrients, simply add a tag to any food with the name of your new nutrient.
 For instance, if you want to add a Dairy nutrient, create a dairy.json file in your datapack at